solygambas/d3-firebase/README.md

 - changing attributes with .attr() and grouping elements together.
 - joining JSON data to elements and adding virtual elements to the DOM.
 - using linear and band scales with min, max and extent.
+- creating a bar chart, centering a graph and adding axes.

 Based on [Build Data Visualizations with D3.js & Firebase](https://www.udemy.com/course/build-data-uis-with-d3-firebase/) by Shaun Pelling - The Net Ninja (2019)